An Interview with ‘Warcraft’ Director Duncan Jones

 “Travis (Fimmel, who plays the human protagonist Anduin Lothar), though, bless him, wasn’t interested.
 Be yourself, mate!
 Ben (Foster, the human mage Medivh) wanted to cast magic.
 And I don’t even mean in the movie; he really wanted to learn how to cast magic.
 He was a method mage!”

 Not that making magic on-screen was an easy process.
-Spells take an agonisingly long time to prepare and charge, everything palpably kinetic.
+Spells take an agonizingly long time to prepare and charge, everything palpably kinetic.
 Runes must be drawn from, and when one goes off, it’s with some impressively destructive force.
-“Our motion director came up with a physical language for how to cast spells, and a verbal one – what needs to be said, and what it means,” Jones says “They really got into the minutiae of how a magic system would work.
+“Our motion director came up with a physical language for how to cast spells, and a verbal one—what needs to be said, and what it means,” Jones says.
+“They really got into the minutiae of how a magic system would work.
 Ben puts in so much effort, that it made him feel on set like someone who can teach magic, and is superior to Khadgar (a disciple human mage played by Ben Schnetzer).
 So that relationship feels real, and I think it really paid off.”

-New on Noisey: ADHD Isn’t My Disorder, It’s More Like My Superpower

 The orc leaders are deeply flawed, torn between duty and their own personal struggles, willing to betray one another at the drop of a giant pointy hat if they believe it’s in the best interests of their clan.
 The “mystic” presumably refers to the terrifying and corrupted Gul’dan, who is just as likely to rip your arms off as mutter a little prophecy.
 And I have no idea what’s wrong with a strong “warrior woman” trope when most Hollywood films struggle with giving their female leads proper bras and/or a line of dialogue with another woman that isn’t about a man.

-Admittedly, Garona does have her overly sexualised moments, and for a half-orc looks remarkably like a human in green paint with some gnarly scars and mini tusks.
-“Blizzard have a very specific aesthetic in how they portray their characters, and it’s not easy bringing that into a live action environment,” Jones admits.
-“With Paula’s character, my approach was to get her into her armour as quickly and efficiently as possible.
-We introduce her as a slave of Gul’dan, she gets captured by humans, we get her into armour and that becomes her look for the rest of the movie.”
+Admittedly, Garona does have her overly sexualized moments, and for a half-orc looks remarkably like a human in green paint with some gnarly scars and mini tusks.
+“Blizzard has a very specific aesthetic in how it portrays its characters, and it’s not easy bringing that into a live action environment,” Jones admits.
+“With Paula’s character, my approach was to get her into her armor as quickly and efficiently as possible.
+We introduce her as a slave of Gul’dan, she gets captured by humans, we get her into armor, and that becomes her look for the rest of the movie.”

 Also, perhaps obviously, it’s not actually paint.
 “We saw what Guardians of the Galaxy did with Gamora, painted green.
 So, instead of painting Paula, we decided to fully rotoscope her and digitally shift her skin two shades greener.
 Oh, and tusks are hard!
 You kinda need them though, if you’re gonna be an orc.”